 Murder Indictments in Embassy Blast

-DAR ES SALAAM, Tanzania (AP) _ A magistrate’s court today formally charged a Tanzanian and an Egyptian with murder in connection with the bombing of the U.S. Embassy in Tanzania.
+DAR ES SALAAM, Tanzania (AP) _ A magistrate’s court formally charged two men with murder today in connection with the Aug.
+7 bombing of the U.S. Embassy in which 11 people died.

-Egyptian Mustafa Mahmoud Said Ahmed and Tanzanian Rashid Saleh Hemed were each charged with 11 counts of murder.
-The Aug.
-7 bombing killed 11 people, all Africans.
+Mustafa Mahmoud Said Ahmed and Rashid Saleh Hemed were charged with 11 counts of murder according to Section 196 of the Tanzanian Penal Code.

-Two men have been indicted in federal court in New York in the murders of the 12 Americans slain in the bombing in Kenya, and several other suspects are being sought.
+Two men have been indicted in a U.S. Federal District Court in Manhattan for the murders of the 12 Americans, and several other suspects are being sought.